SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/01-Introduction-To-ORM.md

 This layer is typically a **library** written in an object-oriented language, such as Java.

-It often works in conjunction with the web framework, used to write the rest of our application.
+It often works in conjunction with the **web framework** used to write the rest of our application.

 [/slide]

 [slide hideTitle]

-# ORM Usage
+# Why Do We Need ORM?

 **Object-oriented languages** are concerned with objects, which are **non-scalar values**.